 Plainsboro, New Jersey, in Middlesex county, is 11 miles NE of Trenton, New Jersey and 35 miles SW of Newark, New Jersey.
-Part of the surrounding Middlesex - Somerset - Hunterdon metro area, Plainsboro is home to some 20,215 residents.
+Plainsboro is part of the surrounding Middlesex - Somerset - Hunterdon metro area.

 The Unami Native Americans were among the first inhabitants of this region.
 The Dutch came here in the 1600s, and developed it as an agricultural community.
 The town of Plainsboro was originally formed from portions of South Brunswick and Cranbury townships, and was officially incorporated on May 6, 1919.
 Even though great development has taken place over the years, this township of Plainsboro continues to hold on to its rural traditions.

 - Bergen County Zoological Park

 Things To Do In Plainsboro